chris-wynne/docker-environments/README.md

 3. Check the container is running: "docker ps"
 \
 From here click the blue icon in the bottom left of VS code. \
-Select "Attach to runing container". \
+Select "Attach to running container". \
 This should open up a new vs code window, this will allow you to develop within the container. \
 To stop container enter: "docker stop pythondevs". \
 To remove container enter: "docker rm pythondevs". \